metaodi/equalstreetnames-winterthur/README.md

 # ToDo
-- [ ] Add Wikidata entries for all streets in Winterthur
+- [ ] Add Wikidata entries for all streets in Winterthur, use GWR as source? see https://qa.poole.ch/addresses/ch/
 - [ ] Check the copyright of Winterthur Glossar
-- [ ] Create a TODO app for Winterthur (similar to the one for Zurich)
+- [x] Create a TODO app for Winterthur (similar to the one for Zurich)